 Oregon Bird Hunting

 - Every hunter must have in his or her possession a valid hunting license (See below for specific category types).
+(See exceptions for youths participating in the Mentored Youth Hunter Program and youth under 12 in YOUTH section.)

 - Annual hunting licenses are valid through Dec.
 31 of each year.
 Hunts extending into the following calendar year require a new hunting license.